 The term patient-centered care, or PCC, can be attributed to Carl Rogers, a psychologist, who recommended it for psychotherapy treatment as far back as the 1940s.

-According to Rodgers, human beings are like other organisms in that they strive for balance and order, and they evolve toward greater complexity.
+According to Rodgers, human beings are like other organisms striving for balance and order and evolving toward greater complexity.

 The Rogerian theory proposed that therapists should learn to recognize and foster human potential to facilitate healing.
 Rather than relying on their knowledge as “experts,” psychotherapists should follow the client’s lead, only offering support, guidance, and structure so that the patient should realize their goals.